 Although confined to the limits of our borders during the pandemic, we can still celebrate and appreciate the pluralism and diversity inside and outside of New Zealand through the lens of these filmmakers.

-Here are nine of the best Asian cultural films and TV shows on Netflix NZ to take you into the buzzing metropolises of Asia.
+Here are eight of the best Asian cultural films and TV shows on Netflix NZ to take you into the buzzing metropolises of Asia.

 Written and directed by Asian American filmmaker Alan Yang, Tigertail is a touching tale that explores the disparity between the aspiration and reality of Asian immigrants in the promised land of America.
 A tender childhood first-love, an unfortunate yet necessary marriage, two strangers in a strange land, a broken father-daughter relationship, a rendezvous decades too late: Tigertail takes you across time and space to tell the story of a first-generation immigrant family’s journey from Taiwan to the United States.
 It’s a multifaceted story of struggle, love, longing, misunderstanding, and missed connections.
 The complexity gives it authenticity in the struggle of navigating heritage, race, and the burden of past memories and an impossible love.
 Add this to your watch list stat.

-While kung fu has been disproportionately enlarged into a stereotype for Chinese-films in the Western cinematic world, there’s no denying that these films occupy a unique role in the Chinese and Cantonese film world.
-Action-packed movie Ip Man tells the tale of a quiet, unassuming kungfu master whose passion is to teach the ways of Wing Chun, his school of martial arts.
+While kung fu has been disproportionately enlarged into a stereotype for Chinese films in the Western cinematic world, there’s no denying that these films occupy a unique role in the Chinese and Cantonese film world.
+The action-packed movie Ip Man tells the tale of a quiet, unassuming kungfu master whose passion is to teach the ways of Wing Chun, his school of martial arts.
 Ip Man is one of the most well-known kungfu films based on the true story of the grandmaster Ip Man - the man who taught Bruce Lee kungfu.
 What better kungfu movie can you ask for?

 The Half Of It